mathworks/Simscape-Hybrid-Electric-Vehicle-Model/README.md

 ## Introduction

-This is a Hybrid Electric Vehicle (HEV) model in Simscape, demonstrating some new festures of the recent releases of MATLAB&reg;
+This example includes a Hybrid Electric Vehicle model in Simscape, demonstrating some new features of the recent releases of MATLAB&reg;
 and featuring Subsystem Reference which enables modular physical modeling workflow.

+The model includes
-As an example use case, this release includes an abstract Power-Split Hybrid Electric Vehicle model with a simple rule-based controller for drive cycle simulation using the Drive Cycle Source block from Powertrain Blockset&trade;.
+an abstract Power-Split Hybrid Electric Vehicle (HEV) model with a simple rule-based controller for speed tracking simulation.
-For more engaged applications in automotive use cases such as detailed energy efficiency analysis with a sophisticated hybrid vehicle controller, check out the Powertrain Reference Applications in Powertrain Blockset.
+For more elaborate models of vehicles with control algorithms, please see dedicated toolboxes such as Powertrain Blockset&trade;.

 The included abstract model is suitable for the system level simulation of